William Burges: Metalwork, jewellery and ceramics

 His most notable metalworks were, however, created for himself, often with the proceeds of the winning of an architectural competition.
 Together, they display "a dazzling originality that surpasses any other silver designed earlier in the century".
 Examples include the Elephant Inkstand, which Crook considers "the very epitome of its creator's special genius", the pair of jewelled decanters paid for with the fees for the plans of the Crimea Memorial Church and for his series of lectures, Art Applied to Industry, and the Cat Cup, created by Barkentin in commemoration of the Law Courts competition, of which Crook writes: "Its technical virtuosity sets standards for the Arts and Crafts phase.
 But the overall conception, the range of materials, the ingenuity, the inventiveness, the sheer gusto of the design, is peculiarly, triumphantly Burges."
 Burges also designed more utilitarian articles which were nonetheless imbued with his love of allusion and punning, including silverware featuring mermaids, spiders and other creatures and a set of knives and forks for the Tower House, with the handles, carved by Nicholls, showing symbols of "meat and vegetables, veal, venision, onion, pea and so on."
 He was also a knowledgeable critic, referred to by a contemporary as "one of the best judges of armour in Europe."
 His large collection of armour, parts of which came from the famed collection of Sir Samuel Rush Meyrick, was bequeathed to the British Museum upon his death.

 Only four examples of works in ceramic by Burges are known to exist.
 These are the tulip vases created for the corner corbels of the Summer Smoking Room at Cardiff Castle.
 Removed by the Fifth Marquess when the castle was given to the City of Cardiff in 1947, the vases were subsequently sold.
 They are now held by The Higgins Art Gallery & Museum, Bedford, the Victoria and Albert Museum, Amgueddfa Cymru – Museum Wales and the National Museum of Scotland.

 The whereabouts of some of Burges's most important pieces are unknown, but discoveries are sometimes made: a brooch which he designed as a wedding present for his friend John Pollard Seddon was identified on the BBC television series Antiques Roadshow and subsequently sold at auction for £31,000 in August 2011.
+Another silver brooch studded with lapis lazuli, malachite and pink coral was identified 30 years after its purchase at an antique fair for £20, after the owner watched the same Antiques Roadshow on YouTube in 2024.
+It subsequently sold for £9,500.